AI Corrective Feedback and Thai EFL Writing: A Literature-Based Review

 Abstract

-Background and Aim: The rapid development of artificial intelligence (AI) has introduced new possibilities for providing corrective feedback in English as a Foreign Language (EFL) writing instruction.
-In Thai higher education contexts, EFL learners continue to experience persistent difficulties in academic writing, while teachers face time and workload constraints in delivering detailed and individualized feedback.
-This study aims to review existing literature on Thai EFL writing difficulties, corrective feedback, and AI-assisted feedback in order to explore the pedagogical potential of AI-generated corrective feedback in EFL writing development.
+Background and Aim: The rapid development of artificial intelligence has created new opportunities for providing corrective feedback in English as a Foreign Language writing instruction.
+In Thai higher education, EFL learners continue to face difficulties in academic writing, particularly in grammar, vocabulary, coherence, organization, and academic conventions.
+At the same time, teachers often experience workload and time constraints that limit their ability to provide timely and individualized feedback.
+This study reviewed literature on Thai EFL writing difficulties, corrective feedback, and AI-assisted feedback to examine the pedagogical potential of AI-generated corrective feedback in EFL writing development.

-Materials and Methods: This study adopts a literature-based review approach.
-Relevant studies were retrieved from major academic databases, including Scopus, ERIC, and Google Scholar.
-The selection criteria focused on peer-reviewed publications addressing EFL writing, corrective feedback, and AI-assisted feedback, with particular attention to studies involving Thai or comparable EFL contexts.
-The selected literature was analyzed thematically to identify recurring patterns in writing challenges and feedback practices.
+Materials and Methods: This study employed a literature-based review approach.
+Relevant studies were retrieved from Scopus, ERIC, and Google Scholar.
+The selection criteria focused on peer-reviewed publications related to EFL writing, corrective feedback, automated writing evaluation, and AI-assisted feedback, with emphasis on Thai and comparable EFL contexts.
+The selected studies were analyzed thematically to identify recurring patterns in writing difficulties, feedback practices, AI applications, and pedagogical limitations.

 Article Details